Unity-Technologies/ml-agents/docs/Python-API.md

 #### [Advanced] Create your own SideChannel

-you can create your own `SideChannel` in C# and Python and use it to communicate data between the two.
+You can create your own `SideChannel` in C# and Python and use it to communicate data between the two.

 ##### Unity side
 The side channel will have to implement the `SideChannel` abstract class.
 There are two methods